 Ecological studies on effects of hypoxia and anoxia on metazoan meiofauna are limited (Diaz and Rosenberg, 1995).
-Several field studies have demonstrated the sensitivity of metazoan meiobenthic animals to bottom-water hypoxia (e.g., Coull, 1969; Elm gren, 1975; Josefson and Widbom, 1988; Murrell and Fleeger, 1989; Moodley et al., 1997).
-The general consensus is that meiofaunal taxa are less affected by hypoxia than macrofauna and megafauna (e.g., Elmgren, 1975; Josefson and Widbom, 1988; Levin et al., 2002).
-Meiofauna also seem to be less sensitive to physical disturbance and destabilization of the sediment that may accompany hypoxia (e.g., Thistle, 1980; Austen et al., 1989; Warwick et al., 1990; Neira and Rackemann, 1996).
+Several field studies have demonstrated the sensitivity of metazoan meiobenthic animals to bottom-water hypoxia (e.g. Coull, 1969; Elmgren, 1975; Josefson and Widbom, 1988; Murrell and Fleeger, 1989; Moodley et al., 1997).
+The general consensus is that meiofaunal taxa are less affected by hypoxia than macrofauna and megafauna (e.g. Elmgren, 1975; Josefson and Widbom, 1988; Levin et al., 2002).
+Meiofauna also seem to be less sensitive to physical disturbance and destabilization of the sediment that may accompany hypoxia (e.g. Thistle, 1980; Austen et al., 1989; Warwick et al., 1990; Neira and Rackemann, 1996).

 Among the metazoan meiofauna, nematodes, the numerically dominant and least motile meiofaunal taxon in subtidal soft sediment communities, are the most tolerant to low oxygen (Giere, 1993; Cook et al., 2000; Neira et al., 2001a).
-Several species are able to withstand anoxic conditions for over 60-78 days, although their densities de-

-- cline (Wieser and Kanwisher, 1961; Moodley et al., 1997).
-Recent meiofaunal studies at three shelf and upper slope sites off Chile (309 m; north off Antofagasta, 366 m; central off Concepción, and 296 m; south off Chiloé) (0-10 cm; Veit-Kohler et al., 2008), and off Callao, Peru (94 m) (0-1 cm; Gutiérrez et al., 2008) confirm previous observations for the region (Neira et al., 2001a, 2001b) that nematodes are the dominant - meiobenthic group at these depths and that they reach highest densities and biomass during periods of strong oxygen deficiency.
-Time series data off Callao, Peru (94 m), indicate fluctuations in nematode density and community dominance (up to 100%), with a "nematode state" suggested to occur under extreme La Niña conditions when bottomwater oxygen concentrations are <10 $\mu$ M (0.22 ml L-1) and macrofaunal densities are - reduced (Gutiérrez et al., 2008).
+Several species are able to withstand anoxic conditions for over 60-78 days, although their densities decline (Wieser and Kanwisher, 1961; Moodley et al., 1997).
+Recent meiofaunal studies at three shelf and upper slope sites off Chile (north, off Antofagasta at 309 m; central, off Concepcion at 366 m; south, off Chiloe at 296 m) (0-10 cm; Veit-Kohler et al., 2009), and off Callao, Peru (94 m) (0-1 cm; Gutiérrez et al., 2008) confirm previous observations for the region (Neira et al., 2001a, 2001b) that nematodes are the dominant meiobenthic group at these depths and that they reach highest densities and biomass during periods of strong oxygen deficiency.
+Time series data off Callao, Peru (94 m), indicate fluctuations in nematode density and community dominance (up to 100%), with a "nematode state" suggested to occur under extreme La Niña conditions when bottom-water oxygen concentrations are $<10 \,\mu\text{M} (0.22 \,\text{ml}\,\text{L}^{-1})$ and macrofaunal densities are reduced (Gutiérrez et al., 2008).
 Similar nematode trends have been observed in relation to low oxygen off central Chile (Neira et al., 2001a; Sellanes and Neira, 2006) and off Callao at 305 m (Neira et al., 2001b; Levin et al., 2002) during and after El Niño events.

 In contrast, copepods and other crustaceans appear to be the meiofaunal groups most sensitive to anoxia (Coull, 1969; Elmgren, 1975; Heip, 1980; Murrel and Fleeger, 1989; Moodley et al., 1997).
 During 1985/1986, summer hypoxic conditions on the Louisiana shelf led to complete loss of harpacticoid copepods within a month, with lesser declines in nematode and kinorhynch densities.
 Copepods were slow to recover following return of normal oxygen conditions in the spring of the following year, further suggesting the sensitivity of copepods to hypoxia (Murrel and Fleeger, 1989).